 Question 2: Is it necessary for the Family Court to make a decision on your behalf?

 The judge will try to make decisions on your behalf (“orders”) only where it’s absolutely necessary.
-If it is necessary, the judge will try to make an order that intervenes as little as possible in your life.
+If it’s necessary, the judge will try to make an order that interferes with your life as little as possible.

 When making these orders, the judge should encourage you to make your own decisions and manage your own affairs as much as possible.